 Needless to say, Atomic hasn’t let the side down on either the helmet or goggles front, serving up a ABS outer, Holo Core and 3M X-Static Lining for comfort and protection.
 There’s space for glasses underneath the vizor (another selling point), which is a Atomic photochromic lens with an Anti-Scratch Outer and Anti-fog Inner that adapts to light levels automatically.
 Finally, the audio compatible ear pads mean you get your favourite tunes too - what's not to like?

-Dirty Dog Mens Hydra Snow Helmet
+Dirty Dog Mens Crank Snow Helmet